RohiniNetekal/Computer-Science/kafka/idempotent-consumer/README.md

 - Preserve correlation IDs for tracing.
 - Monitor consumer lag and processing failures.

 Kafka delivery semantics do not automatically make a business operation idempotent.
-The application still needs a duplicate-handling strategy.

-This is conceptual learning material, not a claim of production Kafka implementation.